Image Gallery

 In 2014, tragedy struck Proud Mary when an aggressive corneal fungal infection resulted in the removal of her right eye globe.
 The day of this surgery was one of the worst days in my life; however, Proud Mary survived.
 This was not exactly how I had hoped her retirement from the show arena would begin.

-She is still alive, happy, and well cared for at the Shinkle Farm in Jefferson City, Missouri.
+Proud Mary was well cared for at the Shinkle Farm in Jefferson City, Missouri.

 Thank you, Mary Pat Abele, former Missouri Mansion Executive Director, for hiring me to perform for 125 events in the Missouri Governor’s Mansion.
 Proud Mary was a part of every performance.